Dulwich International High School Suzhou

-The school has approximately 800 students enrolled, age from 14 - 19.
-Dulwich has a global school network.
-Edward Allen established the first Dulwich College in London on June 21, 2019.
-After the school's directors decided to open the first International school in Shanghai in 2003, the school continued to expand its network in Asia, including Beijing, Zhuhai, and Seoul.

-So far, there are seven DCI (Dulwich College International) in countries worldwide.
+Dulwich International High School, Suzhou, is an international school in Suzhou, China.
+It is part of the Dulwich College international network of schools, which follows the British educational system.
+The school offers the IGCSE syllabus and offers various extra-curricular activities.
+Students come from a range of nationalities and the school aims to prepare them for success in higher education and beyond.

+The school has approximately 800 students enrolled, from ages 14 to 19.

+Edward Alleyn established the Dulwich College in London in 1619.
+There are now seven Dulwich College International (DCI) worldwide.

 Dulwich International High School Suzhou, which opened in 2012, is the Dulwich family's sixth school.
 Until its new facilities were completed, DHSZ rented space on the Suzhou High School campus.
 DHSZ relocated to Suzhou Industrial Park in the summer of 2015.